plotly/dash-core-components/README.md

 ### Code quality and tests

 ### To run integration tests (test_integration.py)
 We run our integration tests on CircleCI with help from Tox.
 There’s a tox.ini file which holds the configuration, refer to [tox's documentation](http://tox.readthedocs.io/en/latest/index.html) for help.
-I found that I needed to set environment variables in my terminal, like `TOX_PYTHON_27` to my version of python that I wanted tox to use.
+You may need to set environment variables in your terminal, like `TOX_PYTHON_27` to my version of python that I wanted tox to use.
 So running:

 ```sh
 export TOX_PYTHON_27=python2